rekha-balan/azure-docs-test2-pr.nl-NL/articles/iot-hub/iot-hub-node-node-c2d.md

     ```

    > [!NOTE]
-   > If you use HTTP instead of MQTT or AMQP as the transport, the **DeviceClient** instance checks for messages from IoT Hub infrequently (less than every 25 minutes).
-For more information about the differences between MQTT, AMQP and HTTP support, and IoT Hub throttling, see the [IoT Hub developer guide][IoT Hub developer guide - C2D].
+   > If you use HTTPS instead of MQTT or AMQP as the transport, the **DeviceClient** instance checks for messages from IoT Hub infrequently (less than every 25 minutes).
+For more information about the differences between MQTT, AMQP and HTTPS support, and IoT Hub throttling, see the [IoT Hub developer guide][IoT Hub developer guide - C2D].
    >
    >